probaverse/distionary/README.md

 stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)
 <!-- badges: end -->

-distionary:
+With `distionary`, you can:

-1. Makes standard probability distributions available, like Normal, Poisson, and empirical distributions.
+1. Specify a probability distribution, and
-2. Provides a framework for you to construct your own distributions.
+2. Evaluate the probability distribution.

-3. Evaluates probability distributions, even when not explicitly defined in the distribution object.
+The main purpose of `distionary` is to make distribution calculations available, even if they are not specified in the distribution.

 ## Installation